Tutti

 Photo by Austin Distel

-Not every social media platform will be the best for your business.
+Not every social media platform will be the best for your event photography business.
 Think about where your ideal clients will be engaging and target your efforts there.
-Instagram is the most obvious contender for its sheer reach and focus on visual content, but other platforms such as Facebook and Pinterest tend to draw in particular audiences, such as those searching for family photoshoots and wedding photographers.
-Sites such as Vero Social, Behance, and YouPic offer more specialised platforms for photographers, where you can better retain the quality of your photos
+Instagram is the most obvious contender for its sheer reach and focus on visual content, but other platforms tend to draw in particular audiences - you'll find people searching for family events and wedding photographers on Facebook and Pinterest, while LinkedIn is great for reaching corporate clients.

 You can also use social media to run special promotions and giveaways, which will encourage your audience to engage with your content and share it amongst their own networks.